Rana56/University_Website_Project/README.md

 - A homepage with a navigation bar to different pages
 - Login page
 - Sign-Up page
-- Like System
+- Booking system
-- Booking System
+- Like system
 - Database for storing user credentials and event details